 Tallapoosa County had its first Pre-K program in 2014-15 serving children in the Reeltown High School district.
 The program was funded with Title I and Office of School Readiness (OSR) funds.
 The program served 18 four-year-old students.
 For the 2015-16 year Reeltown High School and Dadeville Elementary both had an OSR-funded Pre-K program serving a total of 36 four-year-olds.
 The program was supplemented with Title II and Title V funds.
 Horseshoe Bend had a Pre-K program for the 2016-2017 school year, serving 18 students.
 Dadeville Elementary added a second Pre-K class for 2017-18 for 18 more students.
-In 2024-2025 we continue to have 5 Pre-K classrooms in Tallapoosa County.
-All five Pre-K's are primarily funded with grant funds from the Office of School Readiness.
-The lead teacher's salary at RES is supplemented with the school's Title I funds.
+In 2024-2025, Tallapoosa County continued to support 5 Pre-K classrooms.
+In 2025-2026, an additional Pre-K Classroom will be added at HBS, bringing the total number for the district to six classrooms, which will support the needs of up to 108 students.
+All six Pre-K classrooms are primarily funded with grant funds from the Office of School Readiness.
+The lead teachers' salaries at RES and HBS are supplemented with the schools' Title I funds.
 Title II funds are used to provide professional development and Title V funds are used to provide supplies.